vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/feature/git.md

 By default, the plugin will get the UNIX timestamp(ms) of each file’s fist and last `git` commit for you, and it will also display at the bottom of each page in an appropriate format.

 At the same time, all contributors to the page will be displayed at the bottom of the page.

+- If you don’t want to show last update time, please set `themeConfig.updateTime` to `false`.
-If you don’t want to show contributors, please set `themeConfig.git.contributor` to `false`.
+- If you don’t want to show contributors, please set `themeConfig.contributor` to `false`.

 <!-- more -->